Plot on satellite

 Plan the house and buildings right on the satellite.

-How to find a plot on a satellite map by address or cadastre number
+How to find your property on a satellite map by address

 In the gardmi planner you can turn on a live map under the drawing — satellite, hybrid (imagery with street labels) or scheme.
 These are Yandex and Google maps, so the imagery is fresh and detailed: you can make out individual trees, paths and structures.